Sukashitrochus carinatus

-Sukashitrochus carinatus is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Scissurellidae, the little slit snails.
+Sukashitrochus carinatus is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Scissurellidae, the little slit snails.

 Description

 The shell attains a height of 2 mm.
 The shell has an ovate, depressed shape.
 The spire is nearly plane.
 The 2½ whorls are plane.
 The body whorl is radiately striate above the carina (more strongly at the sutures).
 It is ornamented below the carina with elevated, transverse cinguli.
 The base has elevated concentric lines with its interstices cancellated.
 The aperture is oblique.
 The inner lip recedes.